Capitals, Ducks confront Game 7 demons vs. Penguins, Oilers

 SEVEN DEGREES OF GAME 7

-Williams and the Hurricanes' coach in that Game 7 against Edmonton was none other than Peter Laviolette, who's waiting for the Ducks or Oilers in the Western Conference final with the Nashville Predators.
+The Hurricanes' coach in that Game 7 against Edmonton was none other than Peter Laviolette, who's waiting for the Ducks or Oilers in the Western Conference final with the Nashville Predators.
 Laviolette's Predators are looking to become the third eighth seed in the salary-cap era that began in 2005-06 to reach the Cup Final.
 The first two?
-The '06 Oilers he beat and the 2012 Los Angeles Kings who got 15 points during their run from Williams.
+The '06 Oilers he beat and the 2012 Los Angeles Kings, who got 15 points during their run from Williams.

 ———